fire2711/Know-Your-Vibe/README.md

 # Know-Your-Vibe
+Wonder what kind of songs you listen?
+Looking for something new?
+Use Viber.
+Know your Vibe :)
 # Project Setup Instructions

 This project consists of a client and a server folder.
 To set up the development environment, follow the instructions below for each folder.